-Task 2: Collaborative project (SL and HL)
+Task 2: Collaborative Project (SL and HL)

-Students at SL and HL collaboratively create and perform an original piece of theatre (lasting 7-10 minutes maximum) created from a starting point of their choice.
-The piece is presented to an audience as a fully-realized production.
-Each student submits the following.
+Students work collaboratively to create and perform an original piece of theatre (7-10 minutes), using a starting point of their own choosing (e.g. image, theme, idea).
+The work must be presented to an audience as a fully realised performance.

-- 1. A project report (a maximum of 10 pages of written text and images, with written text not exceeding 4,000 words) plus a list of all sources used. - 2.
-A video recording of the final piece (7-10 minutes maximum).

-Standard Level 40%
+- A project report (maximum 10 pages, not exceeding 4,000 words), with images and citations

+- A video recording of the final performance

+SL: 40% | HL: 25%

-Task 3: Research presentation (SL and HL)
+Task 3: Research Presentation (SL and HL)